ddoyoungkim/Advanced-Deep-Learning/README.md

+# General trajectory representation
-# General trajectory representationusing GNN and self-supervised learning
+# using GNN and self-supervised learning

 ## About